 It is custom to use a red cord signifying love while the knots indicating the tender bondage of the couple mutual commitment.
 Thus the saying, to ‘tie the knot’.
-But you can choose any ribbon you want and any colour.
+At the same time, you can choose any ribbon you want and in any colour.

 We tie a bow with an opening loose enough so that the hands can come out freely, or we simply drop the cord across the hands.
 The couple saves the ribbon or cloth as a keepsake.
 So it is custom to call someone of importance to you to tie the cord.

 More about the Handfasting ritual.

 This bride and groom chose to include the Handfasting ritual as part of their wedding ceremony.
 I was honoured to name their daughter in a naming ceremony some two years prior and today they invited me to marry them.